JasonCordova/JasonCordova/README.md

 Hi, I'm Jason Cordova!

-I graduated with a BSc in Computer Science from the New Jersey Institute of Technoloy (NJIT).
-I'm an aspiring Software Engineer with a passion for Backend Development and Quality Assurance.
+I graduated with a Bachelors in Computer Science from the New Jersey Institute of Technoloy (NJIT), aspiring to be a Software Engineer specializing in Backend Development and Quality Assurance.

 Thanks for stopping by, it's nice to meet you!